Chart Color Schemes

 The level of general health in Daisy Hill is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Daisy Hill shows better-than-average health results with both young and elderly residents having low rates of common health conditions.
-Approximately half of Daisy Hill's population (~3708 people) has private health cover, lower than the national average of 55.3%.
+Daisy Hill shows superior health outcomes for both young and elderly populations, with low prevalence rates of common health conditions.
+Approximately half of its total population (~3708 people) has private health cover, compared to the national average of 55.3%.

-The most prevalent medical issues in the area are asthma (affecting 8.1% of residents) and mental health problems (7.6%).
-A total of 71.8% of Daisy Hill residents report being free from medical ailments, higher than Greater Brisbane's average of 68.5%.
-The area has a senior population (aged 65 and over) of 15.5%, comprising 1152 people.
-Health outcomes among seniors in Daisy Hill are notably strong, outperforming the general population in health metrics.
+The most prevalent medical conditions are asthma (affecting 8.1% of residents) and mental health issues (7.6%), while 71.8% report being free from medical ailments, higher than Greater Brisbane's 68.5%.
+As of 2021, 15.5% of Daisy Hill residents are aged 65 and over (1152 people).
+Senior health outcomes are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health